-Electoral College, With Nary a Hitch, on Pace to Certify Biden’s 2020 Win
+Electoral College, With Nary a Hitch, Certifies Biden’s 2020 Win

 In some states, electors must cast their ballot for the candidate who won the popular election.
 This is not the case in Pennsylvania where it is the winning candidate who selects the electors.
 Biden flipped Pennsylvania from red to blue with a total of 3,459,923 votes in his favor to Trump’s 3,378,263.

-Electoral voters were cast in waves Monday, beginning with New Hampshire, Tennessee, Vermont, Arkansas, Illinois, Mississippi, South Carolina, Iowa, Nevada and Kentucky.
+Electoral voters were cast in waves, beginning with New Hampshire, Tennessee, Vermont, Arkansas, Illinois, Mississippi, South Carolina, Iowa, Nevada and Kentucky.

 Vermont and New Hampshire gave their combined seven electoral votes to Biden, while Tennessee and Indiana awarded their votes — a total of 22 — to President Trump.
 Trump won Tennessee by about 60% in November and took Indiana by just over 57%.